SegAnyPET: Universal Promptable Segmentation from Positron Emission Tomography Images: Methodology

 \subsection{Network Architecture}

 Motivated by the recent advance of segmentation foundation models for natural images \cite{SAM}, we reformulate a holistic 3D structure in SegAnyPET to capture the spatial information directly from volumetric images for universal segmentation.
 Specifically, SegAnyPET consists of three main components, including an image encoder $\mathcal{F}_{IE}$, a prompt encoder $\mathcal{F}_{PE}$, and a mask decoder $\mathcal{F}_{D}$.
 The image encoder aims to transform input images into discrete embeddings, and the prompt encoder converts input prompts into compact embeddings by combining fixed positional encoding and adaptable prompt-specific embeddings.
-After that, the mask decoder receives the extracted information from both the image encoder and the prompt encoder, which is then up-sampled and passes through a multi-layer perception to generate the output segmentation masks.
+After that, the mask decoder receives the extracted information from both the image encoder and the prompt encoder and incorporates prompt self-attention and cross-attention in two directions for prompt-to-image and image-to-prompt attention to update the image embeddings and prompt embeddings.
 The processed feature map is then up-sampled and passes through a multi-layer perception to generate the output segmentation masks.
 Details of the network components are shown in the Appendix.
-Given an input image $X$ and spatial prompt $p$, the output segmentation mask $\hat Y$ can be formally expressed as follows:
+Given an input image $X$ and spatial prompt $p$, the output segmentation mask $\hat Y$ can be formally expressed as:

-where $\mathbf{O}_{H \times W \times D}$ is an all-zero matrix as the pre-defined initial segmentation mask. $p_{i}$ represents the $i_{th}$ prompt point in the training loop, where new point prompts are generated from error regions based on the previous segmentation mask to simulate the manual interactive segmentation workflow.
+where $\mathbf{O}_{H \times W \times D}$ is an all-zero matrix as the pre-defined initial segmentation mask.
+In the training loop, new point prompts are generated from error regions based on the previous segmentation mask to simulate the manual interactive segmentation workflow.